 Minor in Ecological Planning & Design

-Students in the Tyler School of Art as well as students in other colleges, schools, and departments may choose a Minor in Ecological Planning and Design.
-Through this minor students pursue courses which deepen their understanding of the concept of ecological planning and design.
-They learn a process of decision making that ensures that development is compatible with natural resources and processes while gaining an appreciation of ecologically-sensitive design and development.
-Students will develop leadership and decision making skills relevant to ensuring that design and development takes into consideration social, political, economic, and governance factors to achieve sustainable outcomes.
-This prepares students for lifelong contributions to the environmental sustainability of the communities in which they live and work.
+The Minor in Ecological Planning and Design offers all Temple University undergraduate students the opportunity to deepen their understanding of the concept of ecological planning and design.
+The minor enhances students' understanding of the impact of development on natural resources and processes while gaining an appreciation of ecologically-sensitive design and development.
+Students will develop leadership and decision making skills relevant to ensuring that design and development takes into consideration ecological, social, political, economic, and governance factors.
+This minor prepares students for lifelong contributions to the sustainability of the communities in which they live and work.

-The curriculum for the Minor in Ecological Planning and Design involves 18 credits, with two required foundation courses and at least four elective courses.
+The Minor in Ecological Planning and Design involves 18 credits, with two required foundation courses and four elective courses.
 The two foundation courses ensure that all students understand the fundamentals of natural and built systems and ecological planning.
-The electives allow students to explore their own interests in different facets of horticulture, landscape architecture, and planning while also gaining an appreciation of the science of ecology and the concept of ecologically-sensitive development.
+The electives allow students to develop a deeper understanding of ecologically-sensitive development from the perspective of city planning, horticulture, and/or landscape architecture.

 Courses for this minor are offered at Ambler and Main campuses.

 West Hall 109

 Students must earn a minimum grade of C- in courses satisfying minor requirements and must have a minimum 2.0 grade point average in the required 18 credits to earn the minor.

 - A student may not double count any course for the Minor in Ecological Planning and Design toward any other major, minor, or certificate.